Achraf-Elh22/whats-app/README.md

     - [x] Encrypt Inforamtions
     - [x] save User
     - [x] POST the user data from form
-    - [ ] Create a token store it in session and use connect-flash to show flags
-    - [ ] show the flags in Ui
-    - [ ] Send him to the next stage "Verify"
+    - [x] Send him to the next stage "Verify"
+    - [x] Generate Otp and Build the logique behind it
     - [ ] Send OTP in SMS or email
     - [ ] Check the OTP
     - [ ] Send him to the next Stage "Create Profile"